PrescriptionGiant is a FREE prescription savings program that can save you up to 75% on your prescriptions with or without insurance!

 What should I do if I forget a dose?

 As soon as you recall, take the missed dose.
-Skip the missed dose and carry on with your regular dosing plan, nevertheless, if it is almost time for the subsequent dose.
-Never take two doses at once to make up for missing ones.
+On the other hand, if the next dose is almost here, skip the one you missed and stick to your usual dosage plan.
+Never take two doses to make up for something you forgot to take.

 What side effects can this medication cause?

-Hydrochlorothiazide with triamterene may have negative side effects.
-If any of these symptoms are severe or do not go away, let your doctor know right once:
+Side effects are possible with hydrochlorothiazide and trimeterene.
+If any of these symptoms are severe or persistent, let your doctor know:

 • Headache